Related Content

 Though another quirky feature of the ICE-T trains is that they either have 5 or 7 coaches / cars and the difference between them is most noticeable in the bar / bistro car.

-Because on some of the 7 coach trains a seating area is available in the bar / bistro area, so on these trains a restaurant service is available so that food can be consumed at tables with seats.
+Because on some of the 7 coach trains a seating area is available in the bar / bistro area, so on these trains a restaurant service is available as food can be consumed at tables with seats.

 However, on the other ICE-T trains, the bar/bistros are only equipped with counter tops where passengers stand to consume their food and drink.